Loading...

 Navigate criminal proceedings.

-If you've just been arrested for Driving Under the Influence (DUI) in Fannin County, Georgia, you're likely feeling overwhelmed and uncertain about what to do next.
-This guide is designed to provide you with immediate, practical information and resources specific to Fannin County, helping you understand the process and take the necessary steps to protect your rights and future.
-We'll cover everything from what happens immediately after your arrest to critical deadlines and local resources available to you.
+If you've just been arrested for Driving Under the Influence (DUI) in Fannin County, Georgia, you're facing a challenging situation.
+This guide provides immediate, practical information specific to Fannin County to help you understand the process and take the necessary steps to protect your rights and future.
+We'll cover everything from the immediate aftermath of your arrest to critical deadlines and local resources available to you.

 Understanding the timeline of events following your DUI arrest is crucial.
 Here’s what typically happens in the first 24 hours: